 Today in the jail, after two hours of powerful ministry between the men one to another, they stopped and said they decided earlier this week to do something for me.
 They then stood around me, laid hands on me, and prayed the most wonderful, tender prayers of blessing I’ve ever heard.

-How many pastors, who so closely guard the microphone and the prerogatives of their front podiums, and who try to direct even God himself during their closely scripted and controlled Sunday services, have ever experienced the joy of being just one of many who have spiritual gifts to give as acts of worship and in fellowship one with another?
-If not, then they are missing the blessing of letting life and ministry flow under the prompting of the Holy Spirit not simply from them, but to and around them, on Sunday morning.
+How many pastors – who so closely guard the microphone and the prerogatives of their front podium as they try to direct even God himself during their closely scripted and controlled Sunday services – have ever experienced the joy of being just one of many?

 As I walked out of that jail, I thought about how the last several months of “being” the church with my incarcerated brothers – who are willing to take a chance on God’s lead – has restored my soul and invoked God’s presence more than the last several decades of “going” to church.